-The Awards, which encourage, acknowledge and celebrate exemplary partnerships between the private sector and the arts, reflect the broad range of work undertaken by A&B Cymru.
-The 2017 ceremony, sponsored for the 7th year by Global Energy Company Valero, will take place on stage at Wales Millennium Centre on Friday 23 June.
+The Awards encourage, acknowledge and celebrate exemplary partnerships between the private sector and the arts and reflect the broad spectrum of work undertaken by A&B Cymru across the country.

-The award winners will be chosen by an independent panel of judges who have expertise in practical art forms, sponsorship and the aims of the private sector.
-The individuals who will judge the business partnership categories are: Sian Humpherson, Business Consultant, Royal Oak Hotel Betws-y-Coed; Debbie Green, Chief Executive of Coastal Housing; Artistic Director of Theatr Genedlaethol Cymru, Arwel Gruffydd; La-Chun Lindsay, Chief Executive of GE Aviation Wales; and Craig Stephenson, Director of Commission Services, National Assembly for Wales.
-The Grant Stephens Family Law Adviser Award will be judged two stalwarts of A&B Cymru’s Professional Development Programmes, Business Consultant Ian Hannah, and Jeremy Jones of Fulcrum Direct.
+The award winners were chosen by an independent panel of judges who have expertise in practical art forms, sponsorship and the aims of the private sector.
+They are: Sian Humpherson, Business Consultant, Royal Oak Hotel Betws-y-Coed; Debbie Green, Chief Executive of Coastal Housing; Artistic Director of Theatr Genedlaethol Cymru, Arwel Gruffydd; La-Chun Lindsay, Chief Executive of GE Aviation Wales; and Craig Stephenson, Director of Commission Services, National Assembly for Wales.
+The Grant Stephens Family Law Adviser Award was judged by two stalwarts of A&B Cymru’s Professional Development Programmes, Business Consultant Ian Hannah, and Jeremy Jones of Fulcrum Direct.

 “The calibre of entries for the 2017 awards was outstanding and displayed the growing range of businesses that successfully engage with the arts.
 Those relationships bring empowerment to many people and communities who now experience artistic opportunities that may not have otherwise been available.